pyccel/pyccel/README.rst

 - mpi4py
 - h5py (not available yet)

+Pyccel Installation Methods
+***************************

+Pyccel can be installed on virtually any machine that provides Python 3, the pip package manager, a C/Fortran compiler, and an Internet connection.
+Some advanced features of Pyccel require additional non-Python libraries to be installed, for which we provide detailed instructions below.

+Alternatively, Pyccel can be deployed through a **Linux Docker image** that contains all dependencies, and which can be setup with any version of Pyccel.
+For more information, please read the section on `Pyccel container images`_.

 Requirements
 ============

 First of all, Pyccel requires a working Fortran/C compiler

 For Fortran it supports